 Visiting the GP - What you should know

-Hypothyroidism can affect people who are overweight and slim.
-Weight gain can be a symptom of hypothyroidism, but the weight gain is not significant in all patients with hypothyroidism.
-Hyperthyroidism can cause weight loss, but many patients with hyperthyroidism are overweight and hyperthyroidism or excessive thyroid hormone replacement therapy can even contribute to weight gain.
+Weight gain can be a symptom of hypothyroidism, but the weight gain is not significant in all people with hypothyroidism.
+Hyperthyroidism can cause weight loss, but many people with hyperthyroidism are overweight and hyperthyroidism or excessive thyroid hormone replacement therapy can even contribute to weight gain.

 Could I have Hashimoto's disease or Graves' disease?